MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 Also provided is a built-in capability to optionally enable a "Remember Me" login behavior.

-> Learn more in the [SecurityCheckWithUserAuthentication](../security-check-with-user-authentication) tutorial.
+> Learn more in the [SecurityCheck With User Authentication](../security-check-with-user-authentication/) tutorials.

 ## SecurityCheck Configuration
 Each `SecurityCheck` implementation class can use a `SecurityCheckConfiguration` class that defines properties available for that `SecurityCheck`.
 Each base `SecurityCheck` class comes with a matching `SecurityCheckConfiguration` class.
 You can create your own implementation that extends one of the base `SecurityCheckConfiguration` classes and use it for your custom `SecurityCheck`.